Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 Adding jitter to the base delay value adds a layer of chaotic unreliability that would make our peers behave in a more natural way, allowing us to tweak our interpolation, buffering and other techniques to compensate for these instabilities.

 Adding packet loss, apart from introducing even more effective delay to our system could also wreak havoc on our unreliable messages, thus allowing us to explore if we need more defensive logic surrounding our unreliable messages or if we should opt for a reliable message instead.

-Testing Boss Room on desktop, we've used artificial lag between 80ms and 120ms with 5%-10% packet loss.

 ### Different network conditions for different peers